 Once you have a towel under the door, roll another towel up and place it in front of a closed door as you would a draft excluder.

 Yes, you can use a towel under a door to stop mice, but you will need to squeeze it underneath and double up with the towels.

 The most important thing that you can do to stop mice from getting under your door is to ensure you clean up thoroughly.

 Mice will absolutely squeeze under your door if they sense the smallest crumb on your floor!
-Make sure that you sweep up thoroughly so you do not leave any food out that mice will be attracted to.
+Ensure that you sweep up thoroughly to not leave any food out that will attract the mice.

 Clothing Under Door Frame

 Pick small items of clothing and wedge them under your door when the door is shut.